Blogs

 Belt and Road.
 A Chinese World Order

-Through this economic integration, according to Maçães, China could project power over two thirds of the world, including Central and Eastern Europe, in a process of geographic cohesion of Eurasia to which this Portuguese politician and researcher already dedicated his previous work.
+Through this economic integration, according to Maçães, China could project power over two thirds of the world, including Central and Eastern Europe, in a process of geographic cohesion of Eurasia to which this Portuguese politician and researcher has already dedicated his previous work.

 Maçães believes, however, that the West is not all that attractive to the subcontinent.
 In that Western order, India can only aspire to a secondary role, while the rise of China "offers it the exciting possibility of a genuinely multipolar, rather than merely multilateral, world in which India can legitimately hope to become an autonomous center of geopolitical power," at least on a par with a declining Russia.

 Despite these apparent advantages, India will not go all the way to either side, Maçães predicts.
-"It will never join the Belt and Road because it could only consent to join China in a project that was new.
+"It will never join the Belt and Road because it could only agree to join China in a project that was new.
 And it will never join a US initiative to rival the Belt and Road unless the US makes it less confrontational."
 So, "India will keep everyone waiting, but it will never make a decision on the Belt and Road".

-Without Delhi's involvement, or even more, with resistance from the Indian leadership, neither the US nor China's vision can be fully realized internship, Maçães continues to argue.
-Without India, Washington may be able to preserve its current model of alliances in Asia, but its ability to compete on the scale that the Belt and Road does would collapse; for its part, Beijing is realizing that alone it cannot provide the financial resources needed for the ambitious project.
+Without Delhi's participation, or even more, with resistance from the Indian leadership, neither the US nor China's vision can be fully realized internship, Maçães continues to argue.
+Without India, Washington may be able to preserve its current model of alliances in Asia, but its ability to compete on the scale that the Belt and Road does would collapse; for its part, Beijing is realizing that it alone cannot provide the financial resources needed for the ambitious project.

 Maçães warns that China has "ignored and disdained" India's positions and interests, which may end up being "a major miscalculation".
 He believes that China's impatience to start building infrastructure, because of the need to demonstrate that its initiative is a success, "may become the worst enemy".